noir-lang/noir/docs/internal_notes/dev_docs/sandbox/components.md

 Implementation notes for this milestone:

 Closest analogous component in AC is the `WorldStateDb` in bb.js.
 We can configure the backing store (probably leveldb) to be an in-memory only store.
 We don't need persistence, we will rebuild the tree at startup.
-This will ensure we have appropriate sync-from-zero behaviour.
+This will ensure we have appropriate sync-from-zero behavior.

 Responsibilities: